-from my local wildlife rehab center announcing that they’ve been caring for four varied thrushes in their facility—all injured by window collisions—it got me thinking.
+When I read a recent post from my local wildlife rehab center announcing that they’ve been caring for four varied thrushes in their facility—all injured by window collisions—it got me thinking.
 This winter I’ve seen just one of these gorgeous birds in our yard.
 Might others have been victims of window collisions?
 I certainly hope not, but the rehab center reportedly takes in several hundred window victims each year, and it’s not hard to imagine that countless others die out of sight, often slowly and painfully.
 Certain species—such as thrushes, cedar waxwings, warblers and woodpeckers—are more likely to fly into reflective glass, and migratory species are also at high risk, as well as birds like herons and owls.
-According to Audubon Society of Portland, “Whether the species is rare or common, young or old, resident or migratory, most birds are at risk of collision-related injury or death.”
+According to the Bird Alliance of Oregon, “Whether the species is rare or common, young or old, resident or migratory, most birds are at risk of collision-related injury or death.”

 A billion deaths a year

 Contrary to popular belief, it’s not unusual for birds to collide with windows.
 In fact, ornithologists say that bird fatality by collision with manmade structures is second only to habitat loss that’s brought on by agriculture, industrial forestry, urban development, invasive species, and climate change.
 The number of deaths due to window strikes is appalling: An estimated one billion birds die each year from encounters with reflective surfaces in North America!
 Birds who don’t die quickly from injury may suffer slow, painful deaths or become easy prey for predators.
 Many bird species, such as the elusive varied thrush, are already in steep decline, and deaths by collision only exacerbate the problem.
 And it’s getting worse—as urban areas grow, the quantity and size of obstacles increase and natural habitats degrade.
-Stopover habitat for migratory birds is getting smaller and smaller and more fragmented as humans encroach on what used to be grassland, wetland, shoreline, and the like.
+Stopover habitat for migratory birds is getting smaller and smaller and more fragmented as humans encroach on what once was grassland, wetland, shoreline, and the like.

 Large urban buildings may be the most notorious killers, but any unobstructed, reflective window can kill and large rural structures are the most problematic: A study in Biological Conservation confirmed that rural buildings are worse than urban skyscrapers because they happen to be right where birds forage.
 The authors surveyed 40 college campuses across the continent and discovered that sites with abundant shrubs and trees in a 160-foot radius were the deadliest.
 Furthermore, since many birds travel along undeveloped migration routes, well lit towns and office parks they come across have a greater chance of distracting them.
 There is also speculation that there may be an innate behavioral difference among rural and city bird populations, with urban birds possibly having learned to avoid windows and other structures following a few non-fatal crashes.
 Rural birds would lack that training, which could make them more vulnerable.
 This would explain why thrushes and woodpeckers would be some of the most vulnerable species, since they adapted to forest environments.